cosmos1255/cosmos1255/README.md

 - 👋 Hi, I’m David (@cosmos1255)
-- 👀 I am currently a Software Engineering professional.
+- 👀 I am currently a Software Developer.
 Mostly just here for the fun of it!
 - 🌱 Always trying to grow in knowledge and skills.

 <!---